 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.

-Only four ingredients in this homemade chocolate with cocoa butter.
-I never knew just how easy — nor how delicious — homemade chocolate is to make.
-By only using these four (no soy lecithin or other additives), you get such flavor!
+Only four ingredients in this Homemade Chocolate with Cocoa Butter.
+I never knew just how easy — nor how delicious — homemade chocolate was to make.
+By using only these four (no soy lecithin or other additives), you get such flavor!

 I am not an impulse shopper.
-But this time something changed.
+But when I first made Homemade Chocolate with Cocoa Butter something changed.
 I was actually in the market for chocolate molds when I stumbled upon these chocolate frog molds.
 I almost felt guilty choosing them over the traditional bon bon shapes.
 After all, the frogs are a bit distracting, a bit juvenile…

 Homemade Chocolate with cocoa butter!

-Here are my proposals for filling options:
+My proposals for truffle filling options:

 - If you want something homemade and exciting, see below my Rooibos Chai Filling.
 It is delicious, nutrient-dense and caffeine-free.

-O, Darlings, chocolate making is so much fun; and easy!!
 Enjoy this magic.
 And, your loved ones will LOVE these.
 Make them as a love gift to share.

-Place cocoa butter chunk(s) or pieces into the upper insert of a double boiler, estimating how much you'll need to get one cup of melted cocoa butter.
+- Place cocoa butter chunk(s) or pieces into the upper insert of a double boiler, estimating how much you'll need to get one cup of melted cocoa butter.
 (Make sure no water touches the bottom of the pan or gets inside.
-Alternately, place cocoa butter in an oven-proof pan and allow it to melt slowly in a 200 degree oven.)
+Alternately, place cocoa butter in an oven-proof pan and allow it to melt slowly in a 200° oven.)
 Melt cocoa butter, measuring out 1 cup as it melts, and adding more to melt, as needed.

-Place melted, measured cocoa butter into a medium size mixing bowl.
+- Place melted, measured cocoa butter into a medium size mixing bowl.
 Add remaining ingredients: cocoa, honey and vanilla.
 Stir or whisk to mix well.

-Fill molds 1/2 way if you plan to fill them, or fully if you wish them to be solid chocolate.
-For filled truffles, carefully add 1/2-2 tsp. filling (depending on mold size) into the middle of each mold.
+- Fill molds ½ way if you plan to fill them, or fully if you wish them to be solid chocolate.
+For filled truffles, carefully add ½-2 tsp. filling (depending on mold size) into the middle of each mold.
 Refrigerate this stage for 30 minutes.

-Refrigerate the mold to fully harden the chocolates.
+- Refrigerate the mold to fully harden the chocolates.
 After a minimum of 3 hours, unmold.
 The chocolates are now ready to eat or may be stored at a steady room temperature.

-- 1/2 cup powdered rooibos tea (Place 1 cup loose rooibos tea leaves into high-powered blender or spice/coffee grinder.
+- ½ cup powdered rooibos tea (Place 1 cup loose rooibos tea leaves into high-powered blender or spice/coffee grinder.
 Use speed 10 or highest power until leaves are mostly powdered.
 Sift to catch any large fibers.)

-- 2 tsp. cinnamon
+- 2 teaspoons cinnamon

-- 1 tsp. ground ginger
+- 1 teaspoon ground ginger

-- 1/4 tsp. each: cloves, cardamom, nutmeg, allspice
+- ¼ teaspoon each: cloves, cardamom, nutmeg, allspice

 - Place all chai ingredients into small bowl.
 Stir to combine.

-Use powdered erythritol in place of honey.
+Keto/Low Carb versionUse powdered erythritol in place of honey.
 Use a whisk to stir it in.
 Taste.
 Add a few drops of liquid stevia, to taste, if you like it sweeter.
 (Erythritol must be powdered.)